 I’m assuming you’re not capable of seeing into the future and, therefore, predicting every twist and turn the future reserves for your business.
-What you can do, however, is build flexibility when creating a product roadmap in a way you’ll be able to consider the possibilities in both short and long term future and find improvement opportunities that’ll help you easily adjust to them.
+What you can do, however, is build flexibility when creating a product roadmap in a way you’ll be able to consider the possibilities in both the short and long-term future and find improvement opportunities that’ll help you easily adjust to them.

 Free Product Roadmap Template!

 Try Pipefy!
-We help companies keep organised and more productive by running their processes and day-by-day routines on an easy and intuitive tool, making them leave in the past inefficient manual forms, spreadsheets and e-mail threads.
+We help companies keep organized and more productive by running their processes and day-by-day routines on an easy and intuitive tool, making them leave in the past inefficient manual forms, spreadsheets, and e-mail threads.

-Our product roadmap template was developed to help you learn how to prioritise your features by following the best practices of product management – from defining the type of improvement to advanced measurement of impact on your goals.
+Our product roadmap template was developed to help you learn how to prioritize your features by following the best practices of product management – from defining the type of improvement to the advanced measurement of impact on your goals.